Keyboard shortcuts

 Herein, we used the struqture_term function to tell Quantum Solver that the input is in Struqture format.
 Furthermore, we enforced the construction of a complex-valued operator by setting dtype to complex.
 (Setting dtype is optional, but since we want to compute a time evolution of the system, which requires complex state vectors, having a complex operator yields better performance.)

 We can now obtain the energy levels of the system by computing the eigenvalues of the operator.
 The Operator class is compatible to SciPy, such that we can directly call the eigsh on the operator, and then use Matplotlib to plot the result.
+(Note that the eigsh function does not return the eigenvalues in a sorted order when the operator is complex.)

 eigvals, eigvecs = eigsh(hamiltonian, k=6, which="SA")